 It would be a low key CRIME to visit Thailand and not spend the night on one of its world-famous, stupidly gorgeous islands.
 I recommend Koh Lanta since it’s 1) great and 2) convenient to get to from Krabi.
 If you don’t mind splashing out (har har, island pun) on flights, though, you could pick a different island quite easily.

 Besides its convenient location within this specific itinerary, there are a lot of reasons.
-Of all the “main” Thai islands, it’s probably the least tourist-y.
+Of all the “main” Thai islands you could see on a 10 day Thailand itinerary, it’s probably the least tourist-y.
 Other islands have had to shut down beaches because they were overrun with tourists, but not Koh Lanta.

 Koh Lanta has a decidedly chill vibe.
 There are plenty of laid back beach bars, but without the wild parties.
 You can also find actual peace and quiet on some of its most beautiful beaches!